System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 ${IMPRESSION_URL} | Exchange impression-pixel URL |

-Substitution is a single pass over the markup string, so the cost is negligible compared to the auction itself.
-The encrypted price token is the part that matters for billing.
-It's an AES-256-GCM ciphertext containing the clearing price and a timestamp.
-Encrypting it stops the publisher, the SSP, or any browser extension on the user's machine from reading or forging the price, which is what would otherwise let them reverse-engineer bid patterns or tamper with billing.
+Substitution is a single pass over the markup string — negligible cost.
+The encrypted price token is the load-bearing part for billing: AES-256-GCM ciphertext wrapping the clearing price + timestamp.
+Encryption stops the publisher, SSP, or any browser extension from reading or forging the price (which would let them reverse-engineer bid patterns or tamper with billing).

-Viewability uses the IAB-defined IntersectionObserver beacon: at least 50% of pixels in the viewport for at least 1 second for display, 2 seconds for video.
+Viewability uses the IAB IntersectionObserver beacon: ≥50% of pixels in viewport for ≥1s (display) or 2s (video).
 The beacon writes to Kafka via the tracking endpoint.
-IAS and DoubleVerify publish their own independent beacons too; the exchange's is a backup, not the primary measurement that bills go against.
+IAS and DoubleVerify publish their own; the exchange's is a backup, not the primary measurement.

-For video the exchange returns VAST 4.2 XML instead of HTML.
-The DSP supplies the media-file URLs, the exchange wraps them with impression, click, and quartile tracking events pointing at its own tracking endpoint, and the video player on the publisher's page fires those events as the video plays.
+Video returns VAST 4.2 XML.
+The DSP supplies media-file URLs; the exchange wraps them with impression, click, and quartile events pointing at its own tracking endpoint; the video player fires those as the video plays.

 10.6 Per-DSP spend tracking and settlement